giovannipbonin/ieee-program/README.md

 interview books, too, but I found this outstanding:
 - [ ] [Algorithm design canvas](http://www.hiredintech.com/algorithm-design/)

 No whiteboard at home?
 That's fine, buy one.
 Or don't if that's really an issue, but just practice on paper and practice whiteboarding skills at school or something.
-You should really practice on whiteboard though, as to mimick the real interview setting.
+You should really practice on whiteboard though, to mimick the real interview setting.
 But the main thing you want to practice is to practice under stress, there's nothing like coding in front of a guy who is going to decide whether you get a job or not, and then you're as nervous as you've never been before.

 The solution?
 Practice that.
 How?
 Every interview you get the opportunity in doing, do it.
 Even if it's a company you don't care much about, you will still be practicing coding while someone else is looking at you and your subconscious mind constantly fighting you by making you afraid of being embarassed.
 Trust me, I had the biggest issues with this, the only way to get over it was to interview dozens and dozens of times, just like speaking in public or anything of the sort.
-The more you do it, the more you realize the worst case scenario is not nearly as mch of a big deal as your pessimistic-self anticipates, and in that process you will become less and less nervous each time you attempt something similar.
+The more you do it, the more you realize the worst case scenario is not nearly as big of a deal as your pessimistic-self anticipates, and in that process you will become less and less nervous each time you attempt something similar.

 Supplemental: